 If you would like to meet any of the cats currently available for adoption, please contact the shelter to make an appointment: 941-366-2404 or firstname.lastname@example.org.
-Masks and gloves are required for entry, limit two guests per party.
+Masks, gloves and COVID-19 screenings are required for entry, limit two guests per party.
 No walk-ins are being accepted at this time.

 Please complete the Cat Depot Adoption Application before you visit Cat Depot to help the Adoption Counselors find your purr-fect match.